pomputer/GUI-AMDGPU-Overclocker/README.md

 A Simple, Easy to Use, Open Source GUI overclocking utility for AMDGPU on Linux.
 Licensed under GPL-3.0

+Always start with 1% and increase slowly until you hit instability.
+Once you hit that, reboot and set a lower value.

 Dependencies:
 	python3,
 	python3-tk (or similar depending on distribution)